markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

 * Preview videos in a video viewer
 * Deploy video to web and mobile sites
 * Add captions and chapter markers to video
-* Customize and publish video viewers for desktop and mobile users.
+* Customize and publish video viewers for desktop and mobile users

 >[!NOTE]
 >